Analytic Study of $p$-Bessel Functions: Fractional Calculus, Integral Representations, and Complex Extensions: Introduction and main results

 Collectively, these observations establish the generalized Bessel functions $\mathcal{J}_{\omega,\varphi}^{[p]}$ as a novel class of special functions naturally arising from Fourier analysis on anisotropic domains.
 They serve in Hardy-type identities for $p$-circle lattice point problems analogously to classical Bessel functions, while displaying a fundamentally different analytic structure.
 Thus, $\mathcal{J}_{\omega,\varphi}^{[p]}$ provide an anisotropic analogue of the classical Bessel framework.
 We next discuss their analytic properties and summarize the main contributions of this work.
 First, we establish a hierarchical structure of the family $\{\mathcal{J}_{\omega,\varphi}^{[p]}\}_{\omega\ge0}$ through \textit{Erd\'{e}lyi–Kober-type fractional differential operators} $D_{0+;p,\eta}^{\gamma}$. \begin{theorem}[\textit{Erd\'{e}lyi–Kober-type fractional differential identity}] \ \\ \itshape{Let $p$ satisfy $(2/p)\in\mathbb{N}$.
 Then, for $\omega\geq0$ and order of derivative $0<\gamma<1$, the following holds.}

 \end{theorem} This identity provides a real-analytic hierarchical framework, linking generalized Bessel functions of different orders and highlighting the natural role of fractional calculus in the $p$-circle setting.
-Next, we derive explicit real-analytic integral representations valid for $r \ge 0$, which allow precise asymptotic analysis and axis-dependent decay estimates: \begin{theorem}[\textit{Integral representation}] \itshape{Let $p$ satisfy $(2/p)\in\mathbb{N}$, then the following holds.}
+Next, we derive explicit real-analytic integral representations valid for $r \ge 0$, which are suitable for investigating asymptotic behavior and axis-dependent decay: \begin{theorem}[\textit{Integral representation}] \itshape{Let $p$ satisfy $(2/p)\in\mathbb{N}$, then the following holds.}

 \end{theorem} These integral formulas, defined as double- and single-variable integrals, are particularly suitable for real-analytic asymptotic studies.
 Finally, we extend the series definition to the complex domain and derive an alternative integral representation in terms of the entire function